Al Khor: Culture

-The Al Khor Archaeological Museum Located is located in a former two-level police station on the coast in Al Khor City.
-It houses artifacts collected from expeditions carried out in the municipality.
+The Al Khor Archaeological Museum, located in a former two-level police station on the coast of Al Khor City, houses artifacts collected from expeditions carried out in the municipality.
 On the ground floor of the museum, handiwork relating to Qatar's cultural heritage are on display, and there are exhibits on the maritime traditions historically engaged in by Qataris, such as fishing and shipbuilding.
 Ancient artifacts obtained from excavations, including those done on the dye industry in Al Khor Island, are hosted on the first floor, as well as geographic maps of Al Khor.
 On the second level, visitors are provided with a view of the bay and docks near the museum.